Dr. Amy Charlton

 Cassie Cummins – Veterinary Technician

 Cassie has been a part of our team since 2010.
 She has been in the veterinary field since 2001.
 She attended Valencia College and graduated with her A.A. in Business Management.
-She is CPR Certified and has also attended the Chi Institute and is certified in Tui Na (medical massage), Chinese Herbal Medications and Acupuncture.
+She is RECOVER CPR certified and has also attended the Chi Institute and is certified in Tui Na (medical massage), Chinese Herbal Medications and Acupuncture.
 Food therapy and alternative medicine is one of her favorite subjects.
-Cassie resides locally along with her Husband Brentlee, her daughter and their 5 pets – Harlee, Freya, Jack, G.G., and Kingston.
-She enjoys her free time by cooking, going to the beach, and spending time with her family.
+Cassie resides locally along with her Husband Brentlee, her daughter and their 8 pets – Harlee, Freya, Jack, G.G., Kingston, Sassy, Karma, Klauss.
+She enjoys her free time cooking, going to the beach, and spending time with her family and pet sitting.

 Jasmin Diaz – Veterinary Assistant